COVID-19 (Coronavirus) FAQs

-Q：How confident can I be to return to China and the school?
+Q：How confident can I be to return to the school?

 Individuals always have to make a personal assessment of their family’s wellbeing in such situations.
 The school would only open when we are certain of high levels of safety and security on-site.

-Q：Does the school know how many parents will return to the school after the closure?
+Q：Does the school know how many parents will return to the school after the school re-opens?

 Many of our students remain in Shanghai and are looking forward to returning to school.
 Parents holding a foreign passport who are still outside China, are monitoring the current situation, and plan to return when there is an update from the government regarding the country's re-opening to foreign nationals.

-Q：How does the school react to the outbreak in terms of hygiene and security?
+Q：How does the school react to COVID-19 in terms of hygiene and security?

 Campus hygiene and personnel health screening is our priority at this time.

-Q：How does the school check the health status of its staff working during school closure?
+Q：How does the school check the health status of its staff?